User research

-User research focuses on understanding user behaviors, needs and motivations through interviews, surveys, usability evaluations and other forms of feedback methodologies.
+User research is the investigation to understand user behaviors, needs and motivations through interviews, surveys, usability evaluations and other forms of feedback methodologies.
 It is used to understand how people interact with products and evaluate whether design solutions meet their needs.
 This field of research aims at improving the user experience (UX) of products, services, or processes by incorporating experimental and observational research methods to guide the design, development, and refinement of a product.
 User research is used to improve a multitude of products like websites, mobile phones, medical devices, banking, government services and many more.
 It is an iterative process that can be used at anytime during product development and is a core part of user-centered design.

 Data from users can be used to identify a problem for which solutions may be proposed.
 From these proposals, design solutions are prototyped and then tested with the target user group even before launching the product in the market.
 This process is repeated as many times as necessary.
 After the product is launched in the market, user research can also be used to understand how to improve it or create a new solution.
 User research also helps to uncover problems faced by users when they interact with a product and turn them into actionable insights.
 User research is beneficial in all stages of product development from ideation to market release.

 Mike Kuniavsky further notes that it is "the process of understanding the impact of design on an audience."
 The types of user research you can or should perform will depend on the type of site, system or app you are developing, your timeline, and your environment.
 Professionals who practice user research often use the job title 'user researcher'.
 User researchers are becoming very common especially in the digital and service industries, even in the government.
 User researchers often work alongside designers, engineers, and programmers in all stages of product development.